What happened this week in the hacking world? (Week 33/2025)

 https://cybersecuritynews.com/canadas-house-of-commons-cyberattack

-Critical Vulnerabilities Actively Exploited in N-able N-Central
+Critical vulnerabilities in N-able N-Central actively exploited

 https://www.cisa.gov/known-exploited-vulnerabilities-catalog

-WinRAR Zero-Day Actively in Use (CVE-2025-8088)
+WinRAR Zero-Day actively in use (CVE-2025-8088)

 https://www.techradar.com/pro/security/winrar-has-a-serious-security-flaw-worrying-zero-day-issue-lets-hackers-plant-malware-so-patch-right-away

-Microsoft Patch Tuesday: 111 Vulnerabilities Closed
+Microsoft Patch Tuesday: 111 vulnerabilities closed

 https://thehackernews.com/2025/08/microsoft-august-2025-patch-tuesday.html